 The advertising leaves out the fact that Ooredoo's service quickly vanishes the minute you venture beyond the cities or major airports (my signal blipped out a few miles away from Heho airport headed to Pindaya).
 This may already have changed by the time you read this, as I passed by Ooredoo's cellular tower under construction in downtown Pindaya the next day.

 If Internet access is important to you, then get an Ooredoo SIM card.
 It included free 1GB Internet access on top of the package I'd purchased, for a total of 2GB!
 But it only had a connection in Yangon, Bagan, and Mandalay.
 Inle Lake and Pindaya, sadly, were dead zones.

 Telenor: For the Cheapest SIM Card

 Telenor was my fall-back SIM in Pindaya when I was panicky from going a full 24 hours without talking to my family back home.
 I appreciated their ample coverage in Pindaya, along with the fact that their prepaid SIM was also low-cost.

 Unlike Ooredoo, Telenor focused more on wider coverage straight out of the gate; they've already overtaken Ooredoo in cellular coverage, despite having launched later.
-Their Internet access is OK, in my opinion, although a little more expensive than Ooredoo's despite their slower download speeds.
+Their Internet access is OK, in my opinion, although it's a little more expensive than Ooredoo's despite their slower download speeds.

 Do What the Locals Do: Buy More Than One